Back in the 1950s, Danny Kaye’s The Court Jester was the most expensive comedy ever made – here’s the story behind a swashbuckling spoof.

 By the time the film hit screens, that budget ballooned considerably.

 For reasons too funny to spoil here, there’s a sequence in the film where Hubert becomes the world’s greatest swordsman, but only for short intervals.
 Kaye’s hilariously untrained swordplay involves lots of flinching and hacking, and from the sounds of it, so did the pre-production period.

 Even with a large budget in place, Panama and Frank could tell before principal photography started that they were in danger of going many hundreds of thousands over their budget, and so started pre-emptively cutting scenes and songs out of the film.
 For instance, one of the casualties was a more ambitious opening involving Hubert and the dwarfs performing a circus routine.

 Shooting eventually started in November, rather than July, but the delay didn’t stop the budget ticking upwards as production continued.
 Several of the songs written by Fine and Sammy Cahn still make it into the film, and more than one of them involves breathless choreography and dozens of actors in costume – just look at the set photo above, which comes from the climax of one of those numbers.

 Many of the scenes without songs here could be the biggest sequence in a film of their own, never mind the musical numbers.
 For the sheer density of jokes and stunts, it’s an ambitious undertaking even by today’s standards.

-Time wasn’t on the film’s side either, and the crew and soundstages were needed for other films as The Court Jester went dramatically over-schedule.
+Time wasn’t on the film’s side either, and the crew and soundstages were needed for other Paramount productions as The Court Jester went far beyond its scheduled wrap date.

 For various reasons, the film’s cinematographer, second-unit director, and choreographer were all replaced throughout production.
 Costlier still, the scheduled shooting for The Ten Commandments interrupted filming, which meant the sets had to be taken down and put back up again, all of which added thousands more onto the budget.